June 24, 2025

 Falls generally aren’t the result of simply getting older.
 A wide variety of medical and environmental factors can contribute to your risk of falling.
 Identifying them early and addressing them can pay a large future dividend in terms of preventing injury and loss of your independence.

 Preventing falls starts with determining factors that increase your risk of falling.
 This is usually a fairly extensive process.
-Still, a thorough exam may be worthwhile if you’ve had a fall that caused an injury, a history of falls or if you feel unsteady on your feet.
+Still, a thorough exam may be worthwhile if you’ve had a fall that cause an injury, a history of falls or if you feel unsteady on your feet.
 There are several quick screening tests that can help assess overall fall risk.
 One that your doctor may use is a functional reach test.

 There may be diseases or conditions that you and your doctor may already know about that contribute to fall risk, such as sleep problems, heart disease, obesity, arthritis or other joint problems, diabetes, cognitive decline, a past stroke, or Parkinson’s disease.